John Henry Weber: Into the Fur Trade

 The following spring, Weber's brigade traveled throughout extreme southeastern Idaho and northern Utah.
 A portion of the brigade, under the leadership of Johnson Gardner, confronted Peter Skene Ogden, the leader of Hudson's Bay Company (HBC) Snake Country Expedition near present-day Mountain Green, Utah.
 Gardner insisted that they were in United States territory.
 Ogden countered that the area in contention was under joint occupation.
 During the incident, Gardner was able to lure a number of men, many of them Canadian Iroquois, away from their British employer by offering higher prices for their furs.
 The reduction in force led Ogden to retrace his steps back to the HBC "Flathead House" near Flathead Lake in modern Montana.
 That summer, Weber and his brigade were at the first rendezvous held in Sweetwater County, Wyoming, near present McKinnon, just north of the Utah border.

-Weber's remaining mountain years are less well documented; however, he spent the winter of 1825-26 in the Salt Lake Valley after Ashley's men were forced by severe winter weather to move their winter quarters from Cache Valley.
+Weber's remaining mountain years are less well documented; however, he spent the winter of 1825–26 in the Salt Lake Valley after Ashley's men were forced by severe winter weather to move their winter quarters from Cache Valley.
 It appears that Utah's Weber River was christened, during this winter camp.
 This Weber place-naming gave rise to the present names of Utah's Weber Canyon, Weber County and Weber State University.

 Weber attended the rendezvous of 1826, in Cache Valley and left the fur trade, and the West, shortly thereafter.
-However, some accounts confuse John Henry Weber with a trapper named John Weber, who was killed by Indians in the winter of 1828-29.
+However, some accounts confuse John Henry Weber with a trapper named John Weber, who was killed by Indians in the winter of 1828–29.

 Later years and death

 Weber spent the remainder of his life in the American Midwest, first returning to Ste.
 Genevieve, Missouri and his former position, as recorder with the U.S. government, lead mines.
-In 1833, Weber was the assistant superintendent of U.S. government lead mines in Galena, Illinois, and served briefly, as superintendent, until his retirement in 1840.
-Weber moved to Bellevue, Jackson County, Iowa, where he died by suicide in February, 1859.
+In 1833, he was the assistant superintendent of U.S. government lead mines in Galena, Illinois, and served briefly, as superintendent, until his retirement in 1840.
+He moved to Bellevue, Jackson County, Iowa, where he died by suicide in February 1859.